JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 On the screen entitled _Change Bindings For Stormland on Oculus_ select _Stormland on Oculus_.

+<img src="../assets/img/Stormland_on_oculus_edit_controller_bindings.png" class="img-responsive" alt="Stormland On Oculus Edit Controller Bindings" width="1000">

 You can select a pre-programmed binding.
 A binding defines which actions are bound to which buttons.

-We can use the Official Binding for Revive/Index as a template and then edit it to fix the A buttons.

-<img src="../assets/img/Stormland_on_oculus_edit_controller_bindings.png" class="img-responsive" alt="Stormland On Oculus Edit Controller Bindings" width="1000">
+There is an Official Binding for Revive/Index Binding but it does nothing to address a horrible bug with Index controllers in Stormland.

+The bug is a result of the finger sensors and how the 'grab' function was implemented in-game.
+As a result, when using Index Controllers in Stormland with default Grip Settings, your hands will automatically grab your guns whenever you rest your hands by your side.

+Worse than that, any time your hands go anywhere near your waist, out pop the guns and suddenly you're weilding them again.

+No fun putting them back over and over and over again.
+So to fix this, there is a custom binding in the SteamVR Workshop.

-A.	Identify the Official Bindings section.
+A.	Identify the Stormland - Index Controllers - Grip Fix Bindings section.

 B.	Locate "Stormland - Index Controllers - Grip Fix" and click on Activate.
-This will fix a surprisingly annoying bug where the Index controllers constantly grab your guns every time either hand comes anywhere near your waist.
+This will fix the Grip issue so you only grab your guns when you want to.

-It's seriously aweful..
-Always grabbing a gun when you let your hands rest by your side.
-If you don't fix this with the "Grip Fix" bindings you basically have to play the game while T-Posing or you're constantly grabbing your guns.

 <img src="../assets/img/stormland-fix-grip-index-controllers.png" class="img-responsive" alt="SteamVR Controller Settings" width="1000">